SAP-archive/lumira-extension-viz/Football_Heatmap/README.md

 Note
 -----------
-This extension is currently application for a football-related use case only.
+This extension is currently applicable for a football-related use case only.
 Currently not reusable for other sports use cases.